 Today, marks the beginning of a new era for San Jose Water as Eric Thornburg takes the reins from Rich Roth, SJW’s retiring Chief Executive Officer.
-Rich was President and CEO of San Jose Water Group, our parent company, for more than 20 years.
+Rich was President and CEO of SJW Group, our parent company, for more than 20 years.
 Eric comes to our company with 35 years of experience in the water industry.
 Most recently he served as the President and CEO of Connecticut Water Service, Inc. He also worked for American Water Works Corporation and Missouri-American Water.
 Eric is looking forward to joining the San Jose Water team and getting to know his new home town.
 We had the opportunity to learn a bit more about him in a recent Q&A.

 How did you get your start in the water business?